lepture/lepture.com/_posts/en/2013/create-oauth-server.md

 finished yet, and I need your contribution.
 Find out what's going on in [contrib](https://github.com/lepture/flask-oauthlib/tree/master/flask_oauthlib/contrib).

+And one more thing, it is better if we put those temporary tokens in cache, for example request token, verifier, timestamp, nonce and grant token.

 Remember that every links are important, if you missed one link, you may miss the target.
 Chances are that you've already lost your patience.